televandalist/RADocsTEMP/docs/guidelines/global-leaderboard-and-achievement-hunting-rules.md

 ## If You Need Help

-If you ever have a question, comment, or suggestions - feel welcome to contact RAdmin or the RA staff (@mods and @admins) on our discord server.
+If you ever have a question, comment, or suggestions - feel free to contact [RAdmin](https://retroachievements.org/createmessage.php?t=RAdmin).

 These rules will be amended from time to time as needed.